United States Marine Corps rank insignia: Enlisted

 Enlisted Marines with paygrades of E-4 and E-5 are non-commissioned officers (NCOs) while those at E-6 and higher are staff non-commissioned officers (SNCOs).
-The E-8 and E-9 levels each have two ranks per pay grade, each with different responsibilities.
+The E-8 and E-9 levels each have multiple ranks per pay grade, each with different responsibilities.
 Gunnery sergeants (E-7) indicate on their annual evaluations (called "fitness reports") their preferred promotional track: master sergeant or first sergeant.
 The first sergeant and sergeant major ranks are command-oriented senior enlisted advisors, with Marines of these ranks serving as the senior enlisted Marines in a unit, charged to assist the commanding officer in matters of discipline, administration, and the morale and welfare of the unit.
 Master sergeants and master gunnery sergeants provide technical leadership as occupational specialists in their specific MOS.
 First sergeants typically serve as the senior enlisted Marine in a company, battery, or other unit at a similar echelon, while sergeants major serve the same role in battalions, squadrons, or larger units.

 The Sergeant Major of the Marine Corps is a billet and with it carries a special rank insignia, conferred on the senior enlisted Marine of the entire Marine Corps, personally selected by the Commandant of the Marine Corps.
 It, the recently created position of the Senior Enlisted Advisor to the Chairman and the Marine gunner are the only billets which rate modified rank insignia in place of the traditional rank insignia.

 Different styles of rank insignia are worn on different Marine uniforms: